 At the turn of the century, the railroad constructed the Santa Fe and Grand Canyon Railway from Williams to the Grand Canyon.
 The decline in tourist traffic through Peach Springs led to a decline in the town.
 In 1907, the railroad moved its division point to Seligman, leaving Peach Springs as only a minor stop along the tracks.

-Unfortunately, when Route 66 was replaced by I-40, Peach Springs, once again declined.
+Unfortunately, when Route 66 was replaced by I-40, Peach Springs once again declined.
 One local business owner recalled, “Before the bypass, Route 66 was almost like a Big City street.
 After completion of Interstate 40, it was ghostly quiet.”

-Today, little is left of Route 66 era landmarks, but, the 1917 trading post building still stands, serving as a tribal administration building.
+Today, little is left of Route 66 era landmarks, but the 1917 trading post building still stands, serving as a tribal administration building.
 It was listed in the National Register of Historic Places in 2003.

-In recent years, Peach Springs has seen a large comeback, due to the promotions of the Hualapai tribe and their exclusive access to one of the last undeveloped sections of the Grand Canyon.
-Visitors can tour the Grand Canyon West Rim on the Hualapai Reservation, stay at the Hualapai Lodge in Peach Springs, visit an authentic Native American village, and take a walk on well-known Grand Canyon Skywalk — a glass bridge that juts out across the canyon, providing views some 4,000 feet down to the canyon floor.
+In recent years, Peach Springs has seen a significant comeback due to the promotions of the Hualapai tribe and their exclusive access to one of the last undeveloped sections of the Grand Canyon.
+Visitors can tour the Grand Canyon West Rim on the Hualapai Reservation, stay at the Hualapai Lodge in Peach Springs, visit an authentic Native American village, and take a walk on the well-known Grand Canyon Skywalk — a glass bridge that juts out across the canyon, providing views some 4,000 feet down to the canyon floor.
 The Peach Springs area is called home to about 1,100 people today.

 Route 66 travelers can continue westward for about 8.5 miles to tiny little Truxton, Arizona.